vishnu9865/Simple-Rest-API/README.md

 # Simple-Rest-API

-A simple REST API uisng Express and MongoDB for strengthening my skills as part of my Project Based Learning Process
+A simple REST API uisng Express and MongoDB for strengthening my skills as part of my Project Based Learning Process.

+- The project utilizes express Router to abstract the route handler for the customer model away from the server js file.
+- I have also tried to use seperate folder for storing the model file of customer.

+Below is the API End Point Table for your reference.

 | Action | HTTP method | End Point | Response |Description |
 |--------|--------|-----------|-------------|------|